Sustainable operations

 - For larger offices (greater than 250 headcounts), where waste data is not reported, an extrapolation is applied based on global average intensity factors.

-- Applied emission factors were obtained primarily from the most recent versions of the GHG Protocol, Defra and IEA.
+- Applied emission factors were obtained primarily from the most recent versions of the GHG Protocol, DEFRA and IEA.
 Where specific emission factors were available (e.g., national rail factors), these were utilized consistently by data type and source.

 - Carbon offsets are not used to meet emissions reduction targets.